 Appeals against arbitral awards must be brought directly to the highest court - the Federal Tribunal - within 30 days of receipt of the award or interim award.
+The grounds under which an appeal may be brought are the following:

-- The grounds under which an appeal may be brought are the following: - a if the sole arbitrator was not properly appointed or if the arbitral tribunal was not properly constituted; - b if the arbitral tribunal wrongly accepted or declined jurisdiction;
+a if the sole arbitrator was not properly appointed or if the arbitral tribunal was not properly constituted;

-See, for example, ICC, Dispute Resolution Bulletin 2017.
+See, for example, International Chamber of Commerce, Dispute Resolution Bulletin 2017.

-- c if the arbitral tribunal's decision went beyond the claims submitted to it, or failed to decide one of the items of the claim; - d if the principle of equal treatment of the parties or the right of the parties to be heard was violated; and - e if the award is incompatible with public policy.
+- b if the arbitral tribunal wrongly accepted or declined jurisdiction; - c if the arbitral tribunal's decision went beyond the claims submitted to it, or failed to decide one of the items of the claim; - d if the principle of equal treatment of the parties or the right of the parties to be heard was violated; and - e if the award is incompatible with public policy.